nop33/si/src/content/project/pandemic-resilience/index.md

       Wilkinson P. (2016) A Brief History of Serious Games.
 In: Dörner R., Göbel S., Kickmeier-Rust M., Masuch M., Zweig K. (eds) Entertainment Computing and Serious Games.
 Lecture Notes in Computer Science, vol 9970.
 Springer, Cham. https://doi.org/10.1007/978-3-319-46152-6_2"
-  - title: ""
-    content: >
-      If you have questions, comments or suggestions, please, get in touch.
-We are happy to provide more information, references, discuss ideas and explore collaborations.
 card:
   title: ""
   description: ""